-For its outlook for fiscal year 2023, Siemens Nederland N.V. assumes a cooling down of new orders especially in our short cycle business.
-For our business related to the governmental programs like the energy transition, we see opportunities to accelerate.
-Thanks to our order backlog, built up over the last year, we expect an overall growth of revenues in the range of 20 - 25% next year and an operating profit margin of around 7% of revenue.
+For its outlook for fiscal year 2024, Siemens Nederland N.V. assumes a cooling down of new orders in the local market, driven by a slow recovery of our short cycle business and delayed investments in projects.
+We see an upward potential for our world acting centers of competence like datacenters and harbor cranes.

+For our business related to the governmental programs like the energy transition and infrastructural investments, we see opportunities to accelerate.
+Due to our order backlog, built up over the last years, we expect an overall growth of revenues in the range of 9 - 11% next year and an operating profit margin of around 9% of revenue.